 Key Stage 4

-There is no GCSE Drama for Year 10, although students have the opportunity to study this as an extra-curricular option after school.
+There is no GCSE Drama in Year 11, although students have been working on this as an extra-curricular option after school.

 Key Stage 3